slckcskn852/WordEX-Gaming/README.md

   - 🟡 **Yellow**: Correct letter in wrong position
   - ⚫ **Gray**: Letter not in the word
 - Physical and on-screen keyboard support
+- **Strong invalid word feedback** with screen shake and row clearing

 ### 🎮 **Gaming Themes**
 - **Dark Souls**: Words from Demon's Souls, Dark Souls, Bloodborne, Sekiro, and Elden Ring